About this listing

 However it is also in a quiet cul de sac so very tranquil considering its central location.

-No smoking in the house (though there is a small open courtyard next to the kitchen).
-You are welcome to have tea or coffee at any time, though as this is private house, we do not offer guest cooking facilities.
+No smoking in the house (though there is a small open courtyard next to the kitchen where you can smoke).
+You are welcome to have tea or coffee at any time.
 Please let us know your arrival time at least one day ahead; it helps us better plan your stay and, if you’re travelling by car, arrange free on-street parking.
 The main thing is that you feel at home and enjoy your visit to Cork.

-Jacqueline is an artist-designer, who also rents holiday cottages in County Kerry, and Philip is a freelance journalist and English language teacher.
+Jacqueline is an artist-designer, who also rents holiday cottages in County Kerry, and Philip is a freelance journalist and writer.
 We both greatly enjoy travelling and look forward to hosting fellow travellers.